-The Admissions Tagger tags the traps for gender, isolation or medical alerts.
+The Admissions Tagger tags the traps for gender, isolation, kitten or medical alerts.
 A rabies vaccine is not required for this station.

 - All traps should remain covered except when needing access to the traps.

 - Double-check to verify that the F# ID number and Paw & Trap Tag numbers match those assigned by the Check-In Recorder in the Caregiver Registration Log.

 Be sure the cats stay covered except when needing access to the trap.

 Locate the pair of adhesive Paw & Trap Tags that correlate with each cat’s registration number assigned by the Check-In Recorder.

 Adhere the Trap Tag with “PU” printed on it directly to the blue tape on the bite plate of the trap the cat arrived in.
 If necessary, first remove any residual tag from a previous clinic.